 - A Judo player will have difficulty countering a weapon-wielding attacker.

-How Effective Is Judo for Self Defense?
+How Effective Is Judo for Self-Defense?

 The art of Judo is frequently promoted as an effective self-defense system, but how effective?
 Judo can be a highly effective martial art in certain situations, but it has limitations.

-This amazing combat sport relies heavily on throws and joint locks, which necessitate physical strength and coordination.
+This unique combat sport relies heavily on throws and joint locks, which necessitate physical strength and coordination.
 If you’re up against a more prominent, stronger opponent, you might not be able to execute the techniques correctly.